j4mie/idiorm/README.markdown

 A lightweight nearly-zero-configuration object-relational mapper and fluent query builder for PHP5.

+Tested on PHP 5.2.0+ - may work on earlier versions with PDO and the correct database drivers.

 Released under a [BSD license](http://en.wikipedia.org/wiki/BSD_licenses).

 **See Also: [Paris](http://github.com/j4mie/paris), an Active Record implementation built on top of Idiorm.**